lbbri/brInstagram/README.md

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
 - [DateTools](https://github.com/MatthewYork/DateTools) - streamline date and time handling in iOS
 - [MBProgressHUD](https://cocoapods.org/pods/MBProgressHUD) - displays a translucent HUD with an indicator and/or labels
-- [Parse] (gives you access to the powerful Parse Server backend) - gives you access to the powerful Parse Server backend
+- [Parse] (https://cocoapods.org/pods/Parse) - gives you access to the powerful Parse Server backend

 ## Notes

-Getting AutoLayout to work with the Scroll View.
+- Getting AutoLayout to work with the Scroll View.
-@import Parse would not work, so I had to simply #import the specific file that I needed.
+- @import Parse would not work, so I had to simply #import the specific file that I needed.
-Duplicate symbols for architecture x86_64 under Xcode: I was importing an implementation file rather than the header file for a class.
+- Duplicate symbols for architecture x86_64 under Xcode: I was importing an implementation file rather than the header file for a class.

 ## License